 Dr. Megan Lent is a board-certified dermatologist that specializes in medical and cosmetic dermatology with a clinical interest in adult and pediatric dermatology.
-She completed her undergraduate studies at the University of Missouri—Columbia and earned her medical degree from the University of Missouri—Columbia School of Medicine.
-She completed an internship in internal medicine and a dermatology residency at Southern Illinois University in Springfield, Illinois, where she served as chief resident her final year.
+She completed her undergraduate studies and earned her medical degree from the University of Missouri—Columbia School of Medicine.
+She completed her internal medicine internship and dermatology residency at Southern Illinois University in Springfield, Illinois, where she served as chief resident her final year.
 In addition, Dr. Lent was awarded the “Outstanding PGY-1 Resident of the Year” award.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.